Clown: Organizations

 The World Clown Association is a worldwide organization for clowns, jugglers, magicians, and face painters.
 It holds an annual convention, mainly in the United States.

 Clowns of America International is a Minnesota-based non-profit clown arts membership organization which aims "to share, educate, and act as a gathering place for serious minded amateurs, semiprofessionals, and professional clowns".

 Clowns International is a British clowning organisation dating back to the 1940s.
 It is responsible for the Clown Egg Register.

 École Philippe Gaulier is a famous clown school in Étampes, France outside of Paris.
-The school, taught by master clown Philippe Gaulier, boasts a large roaster of alumni including Sacha Baron Cohen, Roberto Benigni, Emma Thompson, Helena Bonham Carter, Simon McBurney, and others.
+The school, founded by master clown Philippe Gaulier, boasts a large roaster of alumni including Sacha Baron Cohen, Roberto Benigni, Emma Thompson, Helena Bonham Carter, Simon McBurney, and others.

 Terminology

 Roles and skills

 In the circus, a clown might perform other circus roles or skills.
 Clowns may perform such skills as tightrope, juggling, unicycling, Master of Ceremonies, or ride an animal.
 Clowns may also "sit in" with the orchestra.
 Other circus performers may also temporarily stand in for a clown and perform their skills in clown costume.